 Current reports may be viewed online at the Fontbonne University web.
 Copies available online are updated on a regular basis.
 Current reports for the last 60 days are available in Ryan Hall, Room 101 or by emailing your request to safety@fontbonne.edu.
 Requests for reports beyond 60 days old are normally available for immediate public inspection.
-Reports not on hand will be made available with-in two business days of the request.
+Reports not on hand will be made available within two business days of the request.

-The summary for fires in 2016is below :
+The summary for fires in 2016, 2017 and 2018 is listed below: